ErniW/Arduino-IMU-and-AHRS-tests/README.md

 ### Notes:
 - **For demanding projects, to be honest, if you can and your project can afford it, just buy a Bosch* **BNO055** *(or equivalent) sensor module for Arduino.
 The real-time calibration and build-in AHRS fusion algorithm saves a lot of headaches and time.
 Especially it does matter when you have to frequently change device orienation axis, based on my observation, other sensors mentioned just lose their orientation.
 However, for basic scenarios there is no reason to buy it.*
 - *This particular version doesn't have any double tap, gesture nor pedometer sensor.*
+- *Computations are made internally so it doesn't waste Arduino resources.*